Unity-Technologies/ProjectAuditor/README.md

 ### Version 2021.1 and later

 To install this package, follow the instructions for [adding a package by name](https://docs.unity3d.com/2021.1/Documentation/Manual/upm-ui-quick.html) in the Unity Editor.
+Use the package name `com.unity.project-auditor`.

 ### Version 2020.3 and earlier